 Figure 1.
-Boeing 737 and Airbus 320 Deliveries by Year (Since the A320's First Flight)
+Boeing 737 and Airbus 320 deliveries by year (since A320 first flight)

-By 2010, Boeing had reason to believe the Boeing 737 was becoming obsolescent and was considering a new, clean-sheet replacement aircraft.
+By 2010, Boeing had reason to believe the Boeing 737 was becoming obsolescent, and was considering a new, clean-sheet replacement aircraft.
 The most promising enhancements then available were new turbofans, but they offered fuel efficiency improvements that were likely in single-digit percentages, certainly no more than 15% (Aviation Week, 2010).
 Boeing management reckoned that prospective customers would not be sufficiently interested in recapitalizing their fleets to purchase airplanes of this sort.

-Thus, the near future for the narrow-body competition likely featured continued production of essentially the same aircraft (Boeing's 737NG and the most recent versions of the Airbus 320 family).
+Thus, the near future for the narrow-body competition likely featured continued production of essentially the same aircraft (Boeing's 737NG) and the most recent versions of the Airbus 320 family.
 The next generation of narrow-body passenger airliners would appear around 2020.

-At the time, that position was plausible but proved to be wrong.
+At the time, that position was plausible, but proved to be wrong.
 New engines available (CFM International Leap 1B and the Pratt & Whitney PW 1000G) offered fuel efficiency increases of about 14%, and the customers were indeed interested in the fuel efficiencies the A320neo (new engine option) offered.
 At the Paris Air Show of 2011, Airbus presold 667 A320neos in one week.
-This, and related developments, convinced Boeing of a time-sensitive need to respond to the reengined Airbus models.
-In response, Boeing promised in 2011 to deliver a narrow body fairly quickly (Gelles, Kitroeff, Nicas, & Ruiz, 2019).
+This, and related developments, convinced Boeing of a time-sensitive need to respond to the re-engined Airbus models.
+In response, Boeing promised in 2011 to deliver a narrow body fairly quickly (Gelles et al., 2019).